JoshuaMHardy/proteindj/README.md

 ### Troubleshooting and common errors <a name="errors"></a>

-`AssertionError: ('B', 134) is not in pdb file!` - A mismatch between your contigs and the input PDB file.
-Likely due to a chain break or an incorrect chain ID.

 `KeyError: 'P1L'` - A non-standard amino acid code (e.g. P1L) is present in your input PDB and included in contigs.
 RFdiffusion only takes natural amino acids (i.e. 'ALA','ARG','ASN','ASP','CYS','GLN','GLU','GLY','HIS','ILE','LEU','LYS','MET','PHE','PRO','SER','THR','TRP','TYR','VAL') and unknown or masked amino acids ('UNK','MAS').

 `Unknown variable 'metadata_ch_fold'` - We are using topic channels for metadata, and this feature is only available in Nextflow v24.04 and above.
 This error occurs with earlier versions of Nextflow.